dmalmer/ancestor_hmm/README.md

 In multi-parental populations, descendant strains inherit distinct haplotype blocks from each ancestor strain.
-The haploblocks, therefore, contain identifying genotypic markers present in the originating ancestor, with slight modification due to \textit{de novo} mutations.
+The haploblocks, therefore, contain identifying genotypic markers present in the originating ancestor, with slight modification due to _de novo_ mutations.
 Intuitively we can say that segments of the descendant's genome with consistent single-nucleotide polymorphisms (SNPs) primarily from a single ancestor were likely inherited from that ancestor and boundaries between haploblocks represent historical recombination events (Figure 1a).
 To probabilistically infer the most likely boundaries and ancestral origin of every such segment in a descendant's